-Entrepreneurs can build software that helps companies learn how to share, encouraging employees, customers, and partners to share.
+– Entrepreneurs can build software that helps companies learn how to share, encouraging employees, customers, and partners to share.
 With supply chain, for instance, you can find Cargomatic and Local Motion, two start-ups that help companies increase fleet utilization.

-While Cargomatic connects local shippers with carrier companies who have extra space in their trucks, Local Motion lets companies share vehicles efficiently.
-Owyang also highlights the use of customizable platforms like Sharetribe, which help people quickly set up their own marketplaces.
+While Cargomatic connects local shippers with carrier companies who have extra space in their trucks, Local Motion by Zipcar lets companies share vehicles efficiently.
+Owyang also highlights the use of customizable marketplace platforms like Sharetribe, which help people quickly set up their own marketplaces.

 – Sharetribe could even be used inside a company to teach employees how to share.

 While the startups are building the software that enables everything to happen, the crowd is the one that distributes goods or shares resources using the software.
 According to Owyang, there are three things marketplace entrepreneurs need to balance.

 – The platform (which is your software), the providers (which are the people offering goods and services), and the partakers (the ones that buy and borrow these things).